coreBOS/coreBOSDocumentation/user/pages/05.configuration-tools/02.business-maps/09.field_dependency/item.md

     </map>
 ```
 <div class="notices blue">
-On Contact change phone to contain only numbers
+On Contact change the phone field to contain only numbers
 </div>

 ```xml